Muye Liuxing

 Muye Liuxing, literally Shooting Stars over the Grasslands, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 16 February 1972 and 13 January 1975 in the Hong Kong newspaper New Evening Post.
 The novel is also known by an alternative title, Zheji Chensha Lu ("Chronicle of Broken Spears Beneath the Sands").

 Set in 19th-century China during the Qing dynasty, the story follows the swordsman Meng Hua as he uncovers his true parentage and becomes entangled in conflicts between martial artists, rebels, and government forces.
-The novel is noted for its broad geographical scope and for blending adventure with reflection on loyalty, identity and moral responsibility.
+The novel is noted for its broad geographical scope and for blending adventure with reflection on loyalty, identity, and moral responsibility.
 The novel is the second instalment in a tetralogy that concludes Liang Yusheng's Tianshan series, continuing from after Youjian Jianghu, and followed by Tanzhi Jinglei and Juesai Chuanfeng Lu.

-Critics have regarded Muye Liuxing as a representative work from the "mature" phase of Liang Yusheng's writing career, balancing action with introspection and extending the emotional range of the traditional wuxia narrative.
-It continues to be cited in modern scholarship and popular media as one of Liang Yusheng's most structurally coherent and thematically ambitious novels.

 Publication history

 Muye Liuxing was first published as a serial between 16 February 1972 and 13 January 1975 in the Hong Kong newspaper New Evening Post.
 Subsequent reprints include a four-volume edition by Ningxia Literature and Art Publishing House, a 1988 four-volume edition by China Film Press, a 1992 four-volume edition by Shenzhen Publishing House, a 1996 three-volume edition by Guangdong Travel and Tourism Press, 1996 and 2009 four-volume editions by Cosmos Books, and 2012 and 2019 three-volume editions by the Sun Yat-Sen University Press.